 - Fiona Sampson, „Întoarce-te” (“Come Down”).
 Poems.
 Translated from English to Romanian by Diana Manole.
 Tracus Arte, 2019 (forthcoming)

 - Nora Iuga, "The Hunchbacks’ Bus - Autobuzul cocosatilor."
-Translated from Romanian to English and with an introduction by Adam J. Sorkin and Diana Manole.
+Co-translated from Romanian to English and with an introduction by Adam J. Sorkin and Diana Manole.
 Fayetteville, NY: The Bitter Oleander Press (2017)

 - Diana Manole, "B&W." Poems, in Romanian & English.
 Translated from Romanian to English by Adam J. Sorkin and the author.
 Bucharest: Tracus Arte, 2015.

 - Diana Manole, "The Child Who Didn't Want to Be Born."
-Translated from Romanian to English by the author.
+Translated from Romanian by the author.
 "Ecumenica: Journal of Theatre and Performance."
 Rhodes College, Memphis, Tennessee, US.
 Spring 2017.

 - Diana Manole, "Revoluţia textilă" (The Textile Revolution, full-length play).
 Translated from English to Romanian by the author.
 Bucharest: Palimpsest, 2007.